Shard polytopes: Introduction

 This statement can be rephrased in the realization spaces of the quotient fans.
-For a fan~$\fan$, the space of all polytopes whose normal fan coarsens the fan~$\fan$ is a cone under Minkowski addition, called (closed) \defn{type cone} by P.~McMullen~\cite{McMullen-typeCone} or \defn{deformation cone} by A.~Postnikov~\cite{Postnikov, PostnikovReinerWilliams}.
+For a fan~$\fan$, the space of all polytopes whose normal fan coarsens the fan~$\fan$ is a cone under Minkowski addition, called the (closed) \defn{type cone} by P.~McMullen~\cite{McMullen-typeCone} or the \defn{deformation cone} by A.~Postnikov~\cite{Postnikov, PostnikovReinerWilliams}.
+For a rational fan, the type cone is equivalent to the~\defn{nef (numerically effective) cone} of the toric variety associated to the fan~\cite[Sect.~6.3]{CoxLittleSchenckToric}.
+Nef cones are central objects in the toric minimal model program, see~\cite[Sect.~15]{CoxLittleSchenckToric}.

 For instance, the type cone of the braid fan is isomorphic to the classical space of submodular functions. \cref{coro:main3,prop:main4} affirm that for each arc~$\arc \in \arcs_\equiv$, the shard polytope~$\shardPolytope$ is a representative of a ray of the type cone of the quotient fan~$\Fan_\equiv$.
+More specifically, we show that shard polytopes are the rays of the submodular cone belonging to the type cones of the Cambrian fans of~\cite{ReadingSpeyer}.
 Type cones of Cambrian fans have recently received particular attention with the works of~\cite{BazierMatteDouvilleMousavandThomasYildirim, PadrolPaluPilaudPlamondon, BrodskyStump, JahnLoweStump}.
 Combining the results of these papers with \cref{coro:main3,prop:main4} imply that shard polytopes can be interpreted as Newton polytopes of $F$-polynomials of cluster variables of acyclic type~$A$ cluster algebras~\cite{FominZelevinsky-ClusterAlgebrasI, FominZelevinsky-ClusterAlgebrasII, FominZelevinsky-ClusterAlgebrasIV, BazierMatteDouvilleMousavandThomasYildirim}, and brick polytope summands of certain sorting networks~\cite{PilaudSantos-brickPolytope, BrodskyStump, JahnLoweStump}.
-We are not aware that our vertex description in terms of alternating vectors had been observed earlier for these polytopes.
+We are not aware that our elementary vertex description in terms of alternating vectors had been observed earlier for these polytopes.

-\para{Matroid polytopes and shard polytopes} It is not difficult to derive from the definition that (up to a simple translation) shard polytopes are \defn{matroid polytopes}, \ie convex hull of the characteristic vectors of all bases of a matroid.
+\para{Matroid polytopes and shard polytopes} It is not difficult to derive from the definition that (up to a simple translation) shard polytopes are \defn{matroid polytopes}, \ie the convex hull of the characteristic vectors of all bases of a matroid.
 It turns out that the resulting matroids actually belong to the relevant specific class of \defn{series-parallel matroids}, defined as the graphical matroids of series-parallel graphs.
-More precisely, we explicitly define a graph~$\Gamma_\arc$ for each arc~$\arc$ which yield the following statement.
+More precisely, we explicitly define a graph~$\Gamma_\arc$ for each arc~$\arc$ (see \cref{def:shardgraph}) which yields the following statement.